LinuxForHealth/nlp-insights/docs/examples/acd/enrich.md

 ### Insight Summary
 Each coding that has been derived by NLP contains an insight summary extension that can be examined to determine which insight derived the code.

-For example consider the UMLS code C0559470 that was added to the allergy intolerance resource pnt123.

 <!--
 code to extract json object